Dissolution of the Soviet Union: August-December transition period

 On 24 August 1991, Gorbachev resigned as general secretary of the CPSU and dissolved all party units in the government.
 On the same day, the Supreme Soviet of the Ukrainian SSR passed a Declaration of Independence of Ukraine, calling for a national referendum on the independence of Ukraine from the Soviet Union.
 Five days later, the Supreme Soviet of the Soviet Union indefinitely suspended all CPSU activity on Soviet territory, effectively ending Communist rule in the Soviet Union and dissolving the only remaining unifying force in the country.
 Gorbachev established a State Council of the Soviet Union on 5 September, designed to bring him and the highest officials of the remaining republics into a collective leadership.
 The State Council was also empowered to appoint a premier of the Soviet Union.
 The premiership never functioned properly, though Ivan Silayev de facto took the post through the Committee on the Operational Management of the Soviet Economy and the Inter-Republican Economic Committee and tried to form a government, though with rapidly shrinking powers.

 The Soviet Union collapsed with dramatic speed in the last quarter of 1991.
 Between August and December, 10 republics seceded from the union, largely out of fear of another coup.
 By the end of September, Gorbachev no longer had the ability to influence events outside of Moscow.
 He was challenged even there by Yeltsin, who had begun taking over what remained of the Soviet government, including the Kremlin.

 The Soviet Union recognized the independence of Baltic republics on 6 September 1991.
 Georgia cut all ties with the Soviet Union on 7 September, citing the failure to receive a "sufficiently grounded answer" why the USSR did not recognise its independence when it had recognised the Baltic States' secession.

 On 17 September 1991, General Assembly resolution numbers 46/4, 46/5, and 46/6 admitted Estonia, Latvia, and Lithuania to the United Nations, conforming to Security Council resolution numbers 709, 710, and 711 passed on 12 September without a vote.

 On 6 November, Yeltsin – who had by then taken over much of the Soviet government – issued a decree banning all Communist Party activities on Russian territory.

 By 7 November 1991, most newspapers referred to the 'former Soviet Union'.

-The state emblem of the Soviet Union and the СССР letters (top) in the façade of the Grand Kremlin Palace were replaced by five double-headed Russian eagles (bottom) after the dissolution of the Soviet Union, the eagles having been removed by the Bolsheviks after the revolution.
+The state emblem of the Soviet Union and the СССР letters (Note: Russian acronym for "USSR") (top) in the façade of the Grand Kremlin Palace were replaced by five double-headed Russian eagles (bottom) after the dissolution of the Soviet Union, the eagles having been removed by the Bolsheviks after the revolution.